bmaunde/guidelines/Magento/magento-cloud-setup.md

 	   curl -i http://localhost:8080/_cluster/health

 	  You should get a 200 OK response.
 Note that there is health infomation included in the response.
 You can also test this from the browser.
+If you get a 502 error, please make sure that

 ## Install Magento